SANDONIA: CLEAR VISION AND VACATION IN PRAGUE

 PLAN YOUR STAY

-How Long Will You Need in Prague for Your Cataract Surgery?
+How Long Will You Need in Prague for Your Lens Replacement Surgery?

 TUESDAY MORNING